|

 The overall goal of this research program

-is to develop a high-volume CO2 capture system for combustion
+(and renewable) fuels along with a high-volume CO2 capture system

-connected to the behaviour of the sorbent in multiple cycles and the main
+strongly connected to the behaviour of the sorbent in multiple cycles and

-hurdles are overcoming the deactivation and loss of sorbent through
+the main hurdles are overcoming the deactivation and loss of sorbent

 |